Matt-Tysoe-gh/Reddit-API/README.md

 # ETL Pipeline with Flask API, Azure, and Google Looker
 ## Overview:
 This project demonstrates an automated ETL (Extract, Transform, Load) pipeline built using Python and Flask.
-It is designed to fetch, process, and load data into an Azure SQL database, with real-time insights visualized in Google Looker.
-The pipeline is containerized with Docker and deployed on an Azure Web App, with automation handled by Azure Scheduler.
+It is designed to fetch, process, and load data into an Azure SQL database, with real-time insights visualised in Google Looker.
+The pipeline is containerised with Docker and deployed on an Azure Web App, with automation handled by Azure Scheduler.

 ## Features:
 - Data Extraction: Automated hourly API calls to gather data.